ll-nick/mopidy-docker/README.md

 ## !UNMAINTAINED!

 I forked this repo from [jjok](https://github.com/jjok/my-mopidy-setup).
-As of now this setup is working (check [my meta respository](https://github.com/ll-nick/jukebox-meta) for a docker-compose file) but I have since moved on to use librespot.
+As of now this setup is working but I have since moved on to use librespot.
 It makes more sense for me personally since I only listen to music on spotify and this way control is more convenient.

 Anyway, I'm keeping this in case anyone needs some inspiration to get their mopdiy-snapcast setup up and running.